Top 25 Favorite Movie Musicals

 Overall: 15

 A sort of Dogme 95 musical?
 Well, obviously not everything is diegetic if it’s a musical.
 The music is a batch of solid, but not top-shelf Bjork songs.
-The choreography of the songs aren’t dance movements but rather the camera following Bjork’s factory worker Selma as goes about her day in rural Northwest United States in the 1960s.
+The choreography of the songs aren’t dance movements but rather the camera following Bjork’s factory worker Selma as she goes about her day in rural Northwest United States in the 1960s.
 The story is more gripping than almost every other musical – Selma has to work more and more at the factory to support her young son, but she’s slowly losing her vision making it harder and harder to actually work safely.
 There are other characters in the movie but the movie is all on Bjork’s empathetic portrayal of Selma.

 17. Mary Poppins (1964)